Australian Idol season 7: Kate Cook

 Kate Cook was born in 1983 and came from Lowood, Queensland.
 She worked as a meat cutter at an abattoir.
-Her mother, who was her biggest musical influence, committed suicide when Kate was 16.
+Her mother, who was her biggest musical influence, died by suicide when Kate was 16.
 Cook wrote her first single release about her mother, "Make You Stay" (released independently and available to Australian radio in April 2010).
 She died on 3 March 2019.